A Message to Prospective Students

 In 1986, I joined the Monmouth College campus and in 1990 obtained the degree that opened many doors in my future.
 The personal attention, the small class sizes, and the dedicated faculty who never failed to engage and challenge students to their fullest potential provided me with a solid foundation on which to build my professional career.

-Now, more than twenty-five years after choosing to attend Monmouth College, Wells Theatre stands on the front lawn where I once played in falling leaves.
+Now, more than thirty years after choosing to attend Monmouth College, Wells Theatre stands on the front lawn where I once played in falling leaves.
 Students interested in business, accounting and economics now attend classes in the phenomenal new Center for Science and Business.
 My parents still believe the sacrifices they made investing in my education was one of the most valuable gifts they could have provided me, and I have the joy of personally watching two children attend Monmouth College and experience first-hand the value of a liberal arts education.
 And in the Administrative Building on the corner of Broadway and 6th Street, it is my full-time responsibility is to help you realize the value of a Monmouth College degree.

 Associate Vice President for Financial Aid